-Using $\ arg \ or \ @li$
+Using \arg or @li

-For compatibility with the Troll Tech's internal documentation tool and with KDoc, doxygen has two commands that can be used to create simple unnested lists.
+For compatibility with the Qt Software's internal documentation tool qdoc and with KDoc, doxygen has two commands that can be used to create simple unnested lists.

-See $\$ arg and $\$ li for more info.
+See \arg and \li for more info.

-5 Grouping
+Grouping

 Doxygen has three mechanisms to group things together.
 One mechanism works at a global level, creating a new page for each group.
 These groups are called 'modules' in the documentation.
 The second mechanism works within a member list of some compound entity, and is referred to as a 'member groups'.
 For pages there is a third grouping mechanism referred to as subpaging.